MoscatelliMarco/medusa-plugin-blogger/README.md

 ### Update database schema

-Run the following command from the root of the project to udpate database with a new table required for storing product variant
+Run the following command from the root of the project to update database with a new table required for storing product variant

 ```bash
 npx medusa migrations run